killianmuldoon/doca-platform/docs/api.md

-NamespacedObjectReference contains enough information to locate the referenced Kubernetes resource object in any namespace.
+NamespacedName contains enough information to locate the referenced Kubernetes resource object in any namespace.